gamesbook/pyprototypr/docs/source/customised_shapes.rst

         Hexagon(common=hxg, x=2.25, y=2.15, borders=('se', 2, gold), label="SE")

-      Each Hexagon has a normal *stroke_width* as its outline, with a default *fill* of white and default *stroke* color of black.
-For each, there is a single thick yellow line site via the *borders* that appears on one of the sides, as defined by the first value in the *borders* set.
+      Each Hexagon has a normal *stroke_width* as its outline, with a default *fill* and *stroke* color of black.

+      For each Hexagon, there is a single thick yellow line on one side set by the direction in  *borders*.
 ===== ======

 .. |hb2| image:: images/custom/hexagon/borders_pointy.png